crux-lab/sectioned-recycler-view/README.md

 # Sectioned RecyclerView with pinnable (floating/sticky) headers
 This library allows you to divide items in your RecyclerView into groups called sections.
 Each section is represented by an adapter and can have a header.
-SectionAdapter is similar to Androidâ€™s [RecyclerView.Adapter](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.Adapter.html), which creates and binds ViewHolders.
+SectionAdapter is similar to Android’s [RecyclerView.Adapter](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.Adapter.html), which creates and binds ViewHolders.
 Header can be pinned, which means, that it will be displayed at the top of the RecyclerView above the corresponding section items.
 Pinned headers change automatically while scrolling or after data set changes.
 You can also customize item swiping behaviour for each section individually.
 ## Demo
 ![](https://thumbs.gfycat.com/FewDependableBassethound-size_restricted.gif)
-## Advantages version
+## Advantages
 * **Simplicilty.** Classes provided by this library are similar to Android ones.
 * **Flexibility.** Your RecyclerView stays compatable with almost any external third-party library or API.
 * **Floating headers feature.** An iOS style floating header behaves the same as an item in the RecyclerView, so you don't have to handle the interaction with it separately.